olvaffe/olv-notes/systems/init/systemd.md

 - `systemd-getty-generator`
   - generates `serial-getty@.service` by looking at
     `/sys/class/tty/console/active` and containers
-- `systemd-modules-load`
-  - it is based on `libkmod`.
-  - It scans these directories to find modules to load
-    - `/etc/modules-load.d`
-    - `/run/modules-load.d`
-    - `/usr/local/lib/modules-load.d`
-    - `/usr/lib/modules-load.d`
-    - `/lib/modules-load.d`
-- `systemd-quotacheck` is a wrapper to quotacheck
-- `systemd-random-seed` reads or writes a random seed from or to `/dev/urandom`
 - `systemd-rc-local-generator`
   - adds `rc-local.service` to `multi-user.target.wants` and
     `halt-local.service` to `final.target.wants`
 - `systemd-readahead-collect` and `systemd-readahead-replay`
   - the former collects files used during boot, and the latter caches the files
-- `systemd-remount-fs`
-  - remounts root and kernel filesystems (such as proc, sys, and etc.)
-- `systemd-reply-password`
-  - reads password from stdin and sends it to a socket
 - `systemd-shutdownd`
   - run by systemd for delayed shutdown
-- `systemd-sleep`
-  - run executables in `/lib/systemd-sleep`, write to `/sys/power/state` to
-    suspend or hibernate, and run executables in `/lib/systemd-sleep` again with different argument
 - `systemd-stdio-bridge`
   - allows one to talk to D-Bus system bus from stdio
   - we can open an SSH tunnel to execute it.
 It allows remote connection to the system bus
-- `systemd-sysctl`
-  - it reads these files to set sysctl
-    - `/etc/sysctl.d`
-    - `/run/sysctl.d`
-    - `/usr/local/lib/sysctl.d`
-    - `/usr/lib/sysctl.d`
-    - `/lib/sysctl.d`
-    - `/etc/sysctl.conf`
 - `systemd-system-update-generator`
   - <http://freedesktop.org/wiki/Software/systemd/SystemUpdates>
   - it checks `/system-update` and redirect systemd to a special system update